csound-plugins/csound-plugins/docs/opcodes/pwriten.md

-# pwrite
+# pwriten

 ## Abstract

-Modify pfield values of an active instrument instance
+Modify pfield values of an active instrument instance created via nstance

 ## Description

-`pwrite` can be used to modify the value of a pfield of a running instance (possibly a fractional instrument number).
+`pwriten` can be used to modify the value of a pfield of a running instance created via `nstance`.
+It is similar to [pwrite](pwrite.md) but uses the instance id as returned via `nstance` instead of a fractional p1

 ### Dynamic pfields